Cooladx/informationalSite/README.md

 ## Running the server

+Run `npm install` to get all packages in the project.

-start up the server by running the command:
+Then, start up the server by running the command:

 `node server.js`